kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 Now, we are ready to design our algorithm.
 The word algorithm refers to the steps of the computation.
 We can derive the algorithm from the previous **C**oncrete Case steps by **generalizing** the steps we took in our computation.
 We will do so in two ways.
 The first one is through a pseudocode and the second one will use a flowchart.

-Let's start with using the pseudocode.
+Let's start with writing the pseudocode.
 A pseudocode is not a computer code.
 That's where the word *pseudo* comes from.
-It is meant to be general enough in such a way that it can be implemented by any programming language.
-The key feature of a pseudocode is to help us to think through about the steps without worrying about the programming language features.
-In these notes, we will use simple English for our pseudocode which we will then refine to use with certain key words that helps us to identify the structure of steps.
+It is meant to be general enough so that it can be implemented by any programming language.
+The key feature of a pseudocode is to help us think through the steps without worrying about the programming language features.
+In these notes, we will use simple English for our pseudocode, which we will then refine to use with certain keywords that help us identify the structure of steps.

 We can divide the steps into few distinct stages:
 - calculating the total